 Kaia Brands DIS Study Abroad in Scandinavia

-Kaia Brands participated in the DIS Study Abroad in Scandinavia program at their Copenhagen, Denmark location for the spring 2023 semester.
-Read the below Q&A to learn more about her experience studying abroad.
+Kaia Brands participated in the Danish Institute for Study-Abroad (DIS) Study Abroad in Scandinavia program at their Copenhagen, Denmark location for the spring 2023 semester.
+Learn more about her experience studying abroad.

 How did you find out about this program?